hashicorp/terraform-provider-aws/website/docs/r/ssm_association.html.markdown

 page_title: "AWS: aws_ssm_association"
 sidebar_current: "docs-aws-resource-ssm-association"
 description: |-
-  Assosciates an SSM Document to an instance.
+  Associates an SSM Document to an instance.
 ---

 # aws_ssm_association

-Assosciates an SSM Document to an instance.
+Associates an SSM Document to an instance.

 ## Example Usage